Milo-sipper/Milo-sipper/README.md

-Grey Cat the Flag 2024: Finalist
+Grey Cat the Flag 2024: Finalist, 14th place

 I will try to get more, thanks for the encouragement